Ahmed-El-Zainy/machine-ticket-classifier/README.md

     pip install -r requirements.txt
     ```

-### Conclusion
-In this evaluation, I employed a lightweight model that demonstrated strong performance and is well-suited for deployment in a machine-based ticket support system.
-While more advanced models like GPT, LLaMA, or GEMMA variants (with over 7 billion parameters) offer higher capacity, they also come with significant computational overhead.
-For a task of this nature, which primarily involves text classification, such heavy models are not necessary.

-The BERT-based models used in this pipeline achieved satisfactory accuracy and evaluation metrics, making them an ideal balance between performance and resource efficiency.
-Therefore, deploying these lightweight BERT variants provides a practical and cost-effective solution without sacrificing accuracy or reliability in the classification task
 ### Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests if you have ideas for improvement or new features.